Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: QET Characterization

 and thus we can compare the noise power inferred from the current noise to the expectation from the measured bias power and transition temperature, which predicts the magnitude of the thermal fluctuation noise and is expected to be flat in NEP.
 The NEP expected for these detectors is summarized in Table~\ref{tab:devicePerformance}.

 In order to validate this noise model and demonstrate that this detector achieved near quantum-limited noise, we employed the TES bias circuit noise model described in past work (see e.g. Refs.~\cite{Fink:2020,Kurinsky:2018,Pyle:2012,Irwin:2005}).
-We characterized the noise inherent to the SQUID bias circuit using a SQUID with the TES coil disconnected and the contribution of passive noise by adjusting the effective noise temperature to match the noise in the normal and superconducting states.
+Due to the less constrained input inductance and parasitic resistance parameters on the ADR electronics circuit, we carried out a dedicated measurement at NEXUS.
+We characterized the noise inherent to the SQUID bias circuit using a SQUID with the TES coil disconnected.
+We then fit the contribution of passive noise to the total transition noise by adjusting the effective noise temperature of the fit to jointly match the noise in the normal and superconducting states.
 We also measured the complex impedance of the TES both with a square wave impulse and swept sine wave measurements to characterize the TES thermal poles, with results summarized in Table~\ref{tab:noiseParams}.
 The superconducting noise combined with complex impedance measurements constrained the inductance in the loop.
 In addition, we were able to extract estimates of TES response characteristics in Table~\ref{tab:noiseParams} (similar to the method used in Ref.~\cite{Fink:2020}) to constrain the TES power to current response.
 The measurements of bias power in the lower temperature environment in NEXUS allows us to bound thermal conductance and better constrain the parameters in Table~\ref{tab:devicePerformance}.

 The measured current noise for a single QET channel at the operating bias point of $R_0/R_n=0.43$ is shown in Fig.~\ref{fig:noise} (top), along with the model incorporating systematic uncertainties, demonstrating that the TES response is dominated by the quantum (thermal fluctuation) noise.
 At high frequency, the signal to noise was degraded by electrothermal oscillation due to the high inductance of the readout system ($\sim$800~nH), which impacts both the QET pulse and the noise.
 Dividing out the electrical response of the TES bias loop using complex impedance measurements gives the estimates for noise equivalent power in Fig.~\ref{fig:noise} (bottom).
 With around 525~QETs/channel, we obtain a total power noise of $\sim$10~aW/$\sqrt{Hz}$, which is equivalent to 500~zW/$\sqrt{Hz}$ per individual QET cell.
 This is consistent with the NEP used to estimate TES resolution in Eq.~\ref{eq:sigma}.